ktpolanski/ip2/GP2S/gp2s.md

 ### Gaussian Process Hyperparameters

-**Default:** 0.5,1,0.4
+**Default:** 0.5;1;0.4

-The starting values of the hyperparameters of the Gaussian processes used to fit the data, provided as a comma-delimited list of length scale, process variance and noise variance.
+The starting values of the hyperparameters of the Gaussian processes used to fit the data, provided as a semicolon-delimited list of length scale, process variance and noise variance.
 These values are subsequently adjusted within the script to optimise the fit.

 ### Hyperparameter Optimisation Iterations